Proof of address: in-year admissions

 Documentation should be in the applicant’s name.
 Bills should be actual, not estimates.

-The below are usually not acceptable proof of address on their own:
+The following are usually not acceptable proof of address on their own:

 Neither of these lists are comprehensive.
 The school may request additional proof where necessary.